 \subsubsection{Datasets}

 \paragraph{Synthetic Functions} This paper first employs nine commonly used functions to show the effectiveness of the proposed B2Opt.
-The characteristics of these nine functions are shown in Appendix Tables \ref{table:train} and \ref{table:test}.
-Here, B2Opt is trained on $F^{train}$ is generated based on functions in Table \ref{table:train}, and the target functions are F4-F9.
+The characteristics of these nine functions are shown in Table \ref{table:test}.
+Here, B2Opt is trained on $F^{train}$ generated based on F1-F3, and the target functions are F4-F9.
 B2Opt is trained on the set of tasks with low fidelity for the target function.
 We test the generalization performance of B2Opt through this case.
 Moreover, B2Opt is trained on target functions with different function biases.
 We then test it on target function with biases unseen in the training stage; we refer it to B2Opt-V2.

-\paragraph{Planner Mechanic Arm} We further evaluate the performance of the proposed scheme on the planner mechanic arm problem \cite{Cully2015RobotsTC,Vassiliades2018UsingCV,Vassiliades2018DiscoveringTE,Mouret2020QualityDF}, which has been widely used to evaluate the performance of BBO algorithms.
+\paragraph{Planner Mechanic Arm} We further evaluate the performance of the proposed scheme on the planner mechanic arm problem \cite{Cully2015RobotsTC,Vassiliades2018UsingCV,Vassiliades2018DiscoveringTE,Mouret2020QualityDF}, a robotic control problem that has been widely used to evaluate the performance of BBO algorithms.
 It is shown in Fig. \ref{fig:pma}.